 The culmination of the MS CRS program is a capstone project which provides the students with the opportunity to integrate the technical and legal/policy training they have received over the past year in response to a real-world cybersecurity issue.
-The Integrative Cybersecurity Management Capstone is a team-based effort under the direction of two Capstone Directors, Samuel Rascoff and Nasir Memon.
+The Integrative Cybersecurity Management Capstone is a team-based effort under the direction of three Capstone Directors: Samuel Rascoff, Nasir Memon, and Joel Caminer.

-The Capstone experience is further enhanced by the direct attention to each team of a Capstone Mentor who is a noted professional in the cybersecurity field.
+The Capstone experience is further enhanced by the direct attention to each team of an Industry Capstone Mentor who is a noted professional in the cybersecurity field.

 Distinguished Capstone Mentors for the Class of 2019, Class of 2020, and Class of 2021 include/have included:

 Omkhar Arasaratnam is an experienced cybersecurity and technical risk management executive.
 He has led organizations to realize their business goals while effectively managing cybersecurity risk and compliance requirements.

 Omkhar has over 15 years of experience leading global cybersecurity projects.
 He is currently the General Manager, OpenSSF at The Linux Foundation.
 Omkhar was formerly the Executive Director of Data Protection Engineering and JP Morgan Chase.
 He has previously led security organizations at financial and technology institutions, such as Credit Suisse, Deutsche Bank, TD Bank Group, and IBM.
 In this capacity, he has revolutionized the effectiveness of cybersecurity controls.
 He is an accomplished author with several granted patents and has led contributions to many international standards.
 Omkhar is also member of the NYU Cyber Fellow Advisory council, and a Senior Fellow with the NYU Center for Cybersecurity.Close